pojntfx/coffeecodecontribute-landing/README.md

-# CoffeeCodeContribute Landing Page
+# CoffeeCodeContribute Website

-An awesome, dead simple landing page for participants of the coffeecodecontribute bootcamp.
+An awesome, dead simple landing page for participants of the CoffeeCodeContribute bootcamp.

 ## Demo

-Take a look at the official instance: [pojntfx.gitlab.io/coffeecodecontribute-landing](https://pojntfx.gitlab.io/coffeecodecontribute-landing)
+Take a look at the official instance: [coffeecodecontribute.gitlab.io/website](https://coffeecodecontribute.gitlab.io/website)

 ## Usage